Neptune-Crypto/neptune-core/developer_docs/git_branches.md

 So if working on issue `#232` and adding feature *walk_and_chew_gum* one might name the branch `myuser/232_walk_and_chew_gum_pr`.

+### release branch

+The `master` branch can contain changes that are not compatible with whatever network is currently live.
+Beta-testers looking for the branch that will synchronize with the network that is currently live need branch `release`.
+This branch may cherry-pick commits that are meant for `master` so long as they are backwards-compatible.
+However, when this task is too cumbersome, branch `release` will become effectively abandoned -- until the next network version is released.

+#### TestNet Release Protocol

+ - Ensure that master builds against crates that live on [crates.io](https://crates.io).
+In particular, no dependencies on github repositories or revisions.
+ - Update `README.md` in case to make sure the installation instructions are up-to-date.
+ - Ensure that all tests pass.
+ - Bump the version in `Cargo.toml`
+ - Create a commit with the subject line `v0.0.6` (or watever the new version number is) and in the body list all the changes.
+ - Push to `master` on github.
+ - Add a tag marking the current commit with the version:
+   - `git tag v0.0.6` (or whatever the next version is)
+   - `git push --tags`.
+ - Set branch `release` to point to `master`:
+   - `git checkout release`
+   - `git reset master`
+   - `git push`
+ - Consider making an announcement.

 # Conventional Commits

 It is preferred/requested that commit messages use the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) format.